oxidecomputer/progenitor/docs/progenitor-client.md

 There are five sub-categories of error covered by the error type variants:

 - A request that did not conform to API requirements.
+This can occur when required builder or body parameters were not specified, and the error message will denote the specific failure.

 - A communication error